 - I am interested in plant responses to past and future climates and I completed a project in the UCD Palaeobotany lab.

 For my PhD I am investigating the hemp (Cannabis sativa) genome.
-I am exploring the genes controlling highly important agricultural traits which will aid the integration of this highly sustainable, multi-functional crop into modern society.
+I am exploring the genes controlling highly important agricultural traits such as flowering time which will aid the integration of this highly sustainable, multi-functional crop into modern society.
 This project encompasses many of my interests including global food security, genomics, next-generation sequencing and computational biology.

 I am funded by the Irish Research Council.